SHENSHENZYC/hand-gesture-translator/README.md

 ## Acknowledgements

-- The hand landmarks detection and tracking is powered by Google's Mediapipe package (link to Mediapipe).
+- The hand landmarks detection and tracking is powered by [Google's Mediapipe package](https://developers.google.com/mediapipe).
 - Special thanks to the contributors of the open-source libraries used in this project.

 ## Contact